AdamCorbinFAUPhD/CEN5035-Software-Engineering-Course-Project/proposal/report.md

 - Record - capturing video and or pictures
 - Sensing - This the period where the system has been Armed and the waiting period has lapsed.
 During this time if there has been activity spotted by the PIR then the alarm will be activated
+- Locked - The system we become locked upon 4 incorrect pin entries.

 # Overview of Scenarios and Use Cases
 **Use Case: Enable Alarm**